-‘Patrick White is the unAustralian writer who did more than any other writer in the twentieth century to create an imaginative language that we can call “Australian”, who unshackled us from the demand that we write as the English do, who recognised, through his own alienation and also through his profound love for his partner, that we were a migrant and mongrel nation forging our own culture and our own language.’
+‘Patrick White, the un-Australian writer who did more than any other writer in the twentieth century to create an imaginative language that we can call Australian, who unshackled us from the demand that we write as the English do, who recognised, through his own alienation and also through his profound love for his partner, that we were a migrant and mongrel nation forging our own culture and our own language.’

 In the Writers on Writers series, leading writers reflect on another Australian writer who has inspired and fascinated them.
-Provocative, crisp and written from a practitioner’s perspective, the series starts a fresh conversation between past and present, and writer and reader.
-It sheds light on the craft of writing, and introduces some intriguing and talented authors and their work.
+Provocative and crisp, these books start a fresh conversation between past and present, shed new light on the craft of writing, and introduce some intriguing and talented authors and their work.

 Published by Black Inc. in association with the University of Melbourne and State Library Victoria.